UJ2406/Elevate_Browser_Extensions_task7/README.md

 ## 📝 Interview Questions & Answers

 **1. How can browser extensions pose security risks?**

-Some extensions can read/modify all webpage content, potentially stealing sensitive info, tracking users, inserting ads, or executing malware if compromised or maliciously designed.
+   Browser extensions can read, modify, and collect information from every website you visit.
+A malicious or compromised extension could steal passwords, spy on your browsing, inject ads or malware, and even take over your accounts—especially if it has “read and change all data” permissions.

 **2. What permissions should raise suspicion?**

-- “Read and change all your data on all websites”
-- Access to clipboard, download management, browsing history, keystroke or credential capture, tab management (especially for non-productivity tools).
+   Be wary of extensions that request “read and change all your data on the websites you visit,” manage downloads, access your clipboard or passwords, or control your browser tabs/windows for no valid reason.
+Broad permissions mean more risk if the extension is compromised.

-**3. How to safely install browser extensions?**
+**3. How do you safely install browser extensions?**

-Only install from official stores, check reviews/user count, verify the publisher, check update history, and review permissions before enabling.
+   Only use reputable extensions from official stores.
+Always check the developer’s identity, reviews, update frequency, and permissions before installing.
+Avoid extensions that are unfamiliar, poorly rated, or ask for more access than needed.

 **4. What is extension supply-chain attack?**

-When a legitimate extension is sold or updated to include harmful code, affecting all users in the supply chain.
+   This attack occurs when a legitimate extension is bought or controlled by bad actors, and then updated with malicious code.
+Every user gets the malicious version automatically due to the trust in the original extension.

+**5. Why is regular extension review important?**

+   Even safe extensions can turn malicious after updates or changes in ownership.
+Regular reviews let you uninstall risky add-ons, spot suspicious behavior, and keep your browser secure.

+**6. What should you do if you suspect an extension is malicious?**

+   Immediately disable or remove it, scan your computer for malware, change sensitive passwords, and check for any account breaches.
+Look up info about the extension online and monitor for related security news.

+**7. What are best practices for browser extension security?**

+   -Limit installed extensions to only what you need.

+   -Prefer trusted, well-reviewed, and frequently updated extensions.

+   -Regularly audit and remove unused add-ons.

+   -Closely review permissions after updates.

+   -Stay alert for official warnings or negative user reviews.tory, and review permissions before enabling.

 ---